 When it comes to beans, this is the one item on the list that may actually be a bit more expensive than their dried alternative, but the amount of time they save makes up for the cost difference.

 Dried beans take literally hours to prepare, which makes them very inconvenient in some cases.

 Canned beans are ready in moments and, with small differences depending on the variety of bean, taste, and feel the same if not better than cooking them from scratch.

 The only extra step you’ll want to take with canned beans is rinsing them well before adding them to your recipe.
-If you are interested in cooking with canned beans, you can check out our Navy Bean Soup With Canned Beans recipe.

 The bean water may alter the way the recipe performs, however, it can be saved and used in recipes that call for aquafaba, which translates to bean water and is very handy in many vegan baking recipes.